-This episode, Mak and G look at how stock markets work, the difference between private and public companies, and the type of account you need to start investing in stocks.
+This episode, Mak & G look at how stock markets work, the difference between private and public companies, and the type of account you need to start investing in stocks.

-Mak and G are ready to start investing, but first, they need to open up an investment account and choose a stock market to invest in.
+Mak & G are ready to start investing, but first, they need to open up an investment account and choose a stock to invest in.

 So what are the different stock markets and how do they all work?

-This episode, Mak and G answer these questions, and find out how under 18’s can open up investment accounts, and which companies you can invest in…
+This “Money With Mak and G” podcast episode, Mak & G answer these questions, and find out how under 18’s can open up investment accounts, and which companies you can invest in…

 “There are different stock markets depending on which company or stock we want to buy.” – G